Selected by Oakland Raiders in first round (fourth overall) of 2008 NFL Draft, April 26, 2008…Re-signed by Raiders as a free agent, March 15, 2014.

-2013: Totaled 379 rushing yards and five TDs in 10 games this season...Also added a passing TD, the first of his career...Passed Charlie Smith (No. 11), Justin Fargas (No. 10), Clarence Davis (No. 9) and Tyrone Wheatley (No. 8) on the franchise’s all-time rushing list...(9/8) at Ind.: Started at RB and rushed for 48 yards on 17 carries, passing Charlie Smith (No. 11) and Justin Fargas (No. 10) on the Raiders’ all-time rushing list...Added three receptions for 18 yards out of the backfield...Also scored his first TD of the season on a one-yard dive...(9/15) vs. Jac.: Rushed for a season-high 129 yards on 19 carries (6.8 yards per carry)...Also totaled 28 receiving yards...Recorded a key 30-yard run to set up a field goal in the third quarter...Had three runs of 20-or-more yards...(9/23) at Den.: Became just the second non-QB (Shane Lechler) to throw for a TD in Raiders history when he connected with FB Marcel Reece on a 16-yard TD...Added nine yards on the ground and a TD...(9/29) vs. Was.: Rushed for 29 yards on five carries (5.8 yards per carry) before leaving the game and not returning due to a hamstring injury...(10/6) vs. SD: Was inactive due to a hamstring injury...(10/13) at KC: Rushed 16 times for 52 yards and recorded three catches for 31 yards in his first game back from a hamstring injury...Added a key eight-yard run to help set up the Raiders’ second quarter TD...(10/27) vs. Pit.: Totaled 73 yards on 24 carries and two touchdowns...Added two receptions for five yards...Passed Michael Bush on the all-time Raiders rushing TDs list, moving into a tie for ninth place...Also passed Clarence Davis on the franchise’s all-time rushing yards list...(11/3) vs. Phi.: Rushed for 12 yards on five carries and caught one pass for three yards before leaving the game with a hamstring injury...(11/10) at NYG, (11/17) at Hou. and (11/24) vs. Ten.: Was inactive due to a hamstring injury...(11/28) at Dal.: Posted five carries for 13 yards...(12/8) at NYJ and (12/15) vs. KC: Was inactive due to an ankle injury...(12/22) at SD: Rushed four times for eight yards and recorded his fifth rushing TD of the season, a 5-yard effort in the second quarter...(12/29) vs. Den.: Rushed seven times for six yards and hauled in three catches for 15 yards.
+2013: Totaled 379 rushing yards and five TDs in 10 games...Also added a passing TD, the first of his career...Passed Charlie Smith (No. 11), Justin Fargas (No. 10), Clarence Davis (No. 9) and Tyrone Wheatley (No. 8) on the franchise’s all-time rushing list...(9/8) at Ind.: Started at RB and rushed for 48 yards on 17 carries, passing Charlie Smith (No. 11) and Justin Fargas (No. 10) on the Raiders’ all-time rushing list...Added three receptions for 18 yards out of the backfield...Also scored his first TD of the season on a one-yard dive...(9/15) vs. Jac.: Rushed for a season-high 129 yards on 19 carries (6.8 yards per carry)...Also totaled 28 receiving yards...Recorded a key 30-yard run to set up a field goal in the third quarter...Had three runs of 20-or-more yards...(9/23) at Den.: Became just the second non-QB (Shane Lechler) to throw for a TD in Raiders history when he connected with FB Marcel Reece on a 16-yard TD...Added nine yards on the ground and a TD...(9/29) vs. Was.: Rushed for 29 yards on five carries (5.8 yards per carry) before leaving the game and not returning due to a hamstring injury...(10/13) at KC: Rushed 16 times for 52 yards and recorded three catches for 31 yards…Added a key eight-yard run to help set up the Raiders’ second quarter TD...(10/27) vs. Pit.: Totaled 73 yards on 24 carries and two TDs...Added two receptions for five yards...Passed Michael Bush on the all-time Raiders rushing TDs list, moving into a tie for ninth place...Also passed Clarence Davis on the franchise’s all-time rushing yards list...(12/22) at SD: Rushed four times for eight yards and recorded his fifth rushing TD of the season, a five-yard effort in the second quarter.

-PERSONAL: Attended Pulaski Oak Grove High School (Little Rock, Ark.) and became the only player from Arkansas to be named to the Parade All-America team in 2004…A two-time all-state, all-area and all-South choice…The Arkansas Democrat-Gazette’s Offensive Player of the Year as a senior…As a senior, rushed for 1,965 yards and 27 touchdowns on 184 carries…Also had three receptions for 67 yards and one score, completed six of 15 passes for 75 yards and two touchdowns as a quarterback, and returned nine punts for 370 yards and three touchdowns…As a junior, rushed for a school-record 2,027 yards and 19 touchdowns on 204 carries…Averaged 9.9 yards per attempt…Hauled in nine passes for 252 yards and two touchdowns as a junior and also gained 103 yards on 12 punt returns…In his sophomore campaign, rushed for 859 yards and 13 touchdowns on 109 carries…In addition to football, was a standout in baseball and track, as a sprinter…Volunteered his time with NFL Play 60 PSA photo shoot during June 2012…Also a part of the NFL Play 60 Fit and Funny event in Los Angeles in June of 2012…Held the Darren McFadden Youth Football Camp in Arkansas during June of 2012 and 2013.
+PERSONAL: Attended Pulaski Oak Grove High School in Little Rock, Ark. …Became the only player from Arkansas to be named to the Parade All-America team in 2004…A two-time all-state, all-area and all-South choice…The Arkansas Democrat-Gazette’s Offensive Player of the Year as a senior…As a senior, rushed for 1,965 yards and 27 TDs on 184 carries…Also had three receptions for 67 yards and one score, completed six of 15 passes for 75 yards and two TDs as a quarterback, and returned nine punts for 370 yards and three TDs…As a junior, rushed for a school-record 2,027 yards and 19 TDs on 204 carries…Averaged 9.9 yards per attempt…Hauled in nine passes for 252 yards and two TDs as a junior and also gained 103 yards on 12 punt returns…In his sophomore campaign, rushed for 859 yards and 13 TDs on 109 carries…In addition to football, was a standout in baseball and track, as a sprinter…Volunteered his time with NFL Play 60 PSA photo shoot during June 2012…Also a part of the NFL Play 60 Fit and Funny event in Los Angeles in June of 2012…Held the Darren McFadden Youth Football Camp in Arkansas during June of 2012 and 2013.

 Oakland Raiders running back Darren McFadden caps off this drive with a 5-yard touchdown run in the second quarter against the San Diego Chargers in Week 16.